- Welcome!

 The Historical Reading Room is open to all patrons of Ebling Library and to researchers working in the Library's historical collections.

 Reading room hours are dependent upon staffing availability.
-If you would like to research from the historical collections, we strongly recommend making an appointment by emailing the History of Health Sciences Librarian, Hannah Swan.
+If you would like to research from the historical collections, we strongly recommend making an appointment by emailing the Historical Services team.

 If you are in need of an item listed in the Library Catalog that indicates “Ebling Library Historical Vault” please complete our online form.
 The item will be retrieved for you to consult in the Historical Reading Room.